 Managing Translations

-Adding New Messages
+Adding New Translation Keys

-Translation files are stored in apps/web/i18n/messages/{locale}/:
+Translation files live in apps/web/i18n/messages/{locale}/:

 {